-He is currently completing a Masters of Philosophy researching the characteristics of the prehospital response to terrorism.
+He has a Masters of Philosophy researching the characteristics of the prehospital response to terrorism, is on the

 Ben’s professional interests lie in the development of TCCC for military first responders, and the cross over of lessons learnt on the battlefield into the domestic law enforcement spectrum.

-As well as his role with ATMA and NSW Ambulance, Lee is also a Casual Instructor with TacMed Australia where he provides high quality medical training to various agencies in both Tactical and Remote Area first aid.
+As well as his role with ATMA and NSW Ambulance, Lee is also an Instructor with TacMed Australia where he provides high quality medical training to various agencies in both Tactical and Remote Area first aid.